Time to Rattle for Whitetail

 Rattling can work at any time during the hunting season, but it is typically most effective just prior to the rut, during the pre-rut.
-At this time, antler rattling can be an effective way to bring bucks right up into spitting distance.
+At this time, antler rattling can be an effective way to bring whitetail bucks right up into spitting distance.
 I’ve seen bucks come running out of the brush with as little as two seconds worth of antler rattling!
-Of course, many times I’ve rattled antlers together only to attract the attention of area squirrels, or even worse, nothing at all.
-During the pre-rut, bucks are establishing dominance for breeding purposes, setting up territories, and working off an excess in testosterone.
-It is also during this time in which they are most vulnerable to rattling.

 If a good percentage of the local buck herd is made up of young bucks, then that is probably what you will bring in.
 If, on the other hand, there are a good number of older bucks in the area, then you have just as a good of a chance of bringing them to you as younger-aged bucks.
-In fact, you probably have a much better chance of bringing them to you rather than simply sitting and waiting to see them.
-Because that may never happen.
+In fact, you probably have a much better chance of bringing them to you rather than simply sitting and waiting to see them — because they may have stayed “brushed up.”

 So rattling can work, but don’t expect it to work every time.